lifium/llaunch-archlinux-bin/README.md

 4. To make the package, cd into the directory in which you have downloaded the `TL_legacy.deb` file and run `sudo debtap TL_legacy.deb` and wait for the recompilation to finish

-5. Install the package: `sudo pacman -U legacylauncher-159.7-1-any.pkg.tar.zst`
+5. Install the package: `sudo pacman -U legacylauncher-*-any.pkg.tar.zst`

 ---